Story of

 I hold a Level 3 Forest School Practitioner qualification from the UK and I’m registered with the Forest School Association.
 I am also certified in Therapeutic skills for outdoor leaders, specializing in working with neurodivergent and SEN kiddos.

-I’m a certified Forest & Nature Therapy Guide with the Association of Nature & Forest Therapy, although I’d like to add that it’s not a regulated board and it does not mean I am a clinical therapis.
+I’m a certified Forest & Nature Therapy Guide with the Association of Nature & Forest Therapy.
 My special interests are ADHD and Autism, so much so that I offer a workshop on being neurodivergent for parents and caregivers called “Kaleidoscope”.
 If you’re interested in hosting a workshop, please feel free to get in touch!

-I’m taking part in the 4 Seasons of Indigenous Learning to educate myself further on the importance of Indigenous practices and knowledge.
+I’ve studied the 4 Seasons of Indigenous Learning with a view to educating myself further on the importance of Indigenous practices and knowledge.

-I studied with the Civic Ecology Lab at Cornell University in Nature Education, and I’ve studied with The Therapeutic Forest at University of Manchester, specialising in outdoor therapeutic care for children with special educational needs.
+I studied with the Civic Ecology Lab at Cornell University in Nature Education, and I’ve studied with The Therapeutic Forest at the University of Manchester, specializing in outdoor therapeutic care for children with special educational needs.

 I have a Wilderness First Aid certificate (2022) and a Red Cross Pediatric First Aid Certificate (2023).